 What are the best books to read in your twenties in the year 2022?
 Whether books for men in their 20s or females, here’s the ultimate must-read booklist for all twenty-year-olds!

 If you’re looking for a graduation gift or Christmas gift for a 21-year-old.
 Or you just need some ideas for the best books to read in your 20s, well I’ve got THE list for you.

-Now I’m not going to “officially” put my two books on the list, but I am going to thank every one of you because 101 Secrets For Your Twenties currently has 166 Five-Star reviews on Amazon and is on its
+I’m not going to “officially” put my four books on the list, but I am going to thank every one of you as 101 Secrets For Your Twenties now has

-2. Let Your Life Speak: Listening for the Voice of Vocation – Parker Palmer
+3. Let Your Life Speak – Parker Palmer

 If your grandpa, who just happened to be an incredibly wise, well-spoken educator who is 100% authentic and honest, just took a day and talked you through how to truly find what you love by looking at your life, this would be that book.
 (Link to Let Your Life Speak)